Nuclear & Particle Physics, Astrophysics, Cosmology

 - Neutrino physics, fundamental symmetries studied via neutron decay, heavy ions (quark-gluon plasma and nucleon spin), and nuclear astrophysics

 - Application of basic research to isotope production, nuclear weapons, and nuclear threat reduction

 - Proton radiography, muon tomography, proton active interrogation, wide-angle, fast-response optical telescopes, and more

 High performance computing and visualization

-High performance computing teams at LANL create world-class open and secure high-performance computing production systems, including the Advanced Simulation and Computing (ASC) program supercomputers, through applied research and technology.
+High performance computing teams at Los Alamos National Laboratory create world-class open and secure high-performance computing production systems, including the Advanced Simulation and Computing (ASC) program supercomputers, through applied research and technology.
 High performance computing is on the leading edge of unprecedented-scale computing required to solve complex problems of strategic national interest.

 Visualization methods transform datasets from raw numbers to geometric and image-based representations that help people understand their data.
-LANL’s visualization tools are used by scientists worldwide to visualize their massive datasets.
+Los Alamos’s visualization tools are used by scientists worldwide to visualize their massive datasets.

 Astrophysics and cosmology

-Collaborations in these areas involve scientists from across LANL.
+Collaborations in these areas involve scientists from across Los Alamos National Laboratory.
 There is a great breadth in the research being done, including gravitation and gravitational waves, precision cosmology, dark matter and dark energy, neutrino physics, astroparticle physics, high energy astrophysics, cosmology and galaxy formation, plasma astrophysics, proto-planet formation and migration, and astrophysical data analysis and processing.